Glossary of Terms

 A flexible, scalable monitoring event pipeline.
 The backend processes event data using filters, mutators, and handlers.
 It maintains configuration files, stores recent event data, and schedules monitoring checks.
 You can interact with the backend using the API, command line, and dashboard interfaces.
 Read more.

 A recurring check run by the agent to determine the state of a system component or collect metrics.
 The backend is responsible for storing check definitions, scheduling checks, and processing event data.
-Check definitions specify the command to be executed, an interval for execution, one or more subscriptions, and one or more handlers that will process the resulting event data.
+Check definitions specify the command to be executed, an interval for execution, one or more subscriptions, and one or more handlers to process the resulting event data.
 Read more.

 A command executed by the agent in response to a check result, before creating a monitoring event.
 Hooks create context-rich events by gathering related information based on the check status.
 Read more.